Updated April 23, 2018

 16. Google is your (best) friend

 I’m bummed I can’t help all of you who email me with questions.
 But honestly?
 When I’m able to answer, a lot of the time I just google an answer for you anyway.
 That’s my little secret.
 Do it enough an you’ll eventually become a googling ninja and then you can figure out just about anything.
 (And here’s what I do when I get errors and warnings.)

 17. Keep going

 Settle in for the long haul.
 Building a successful blog is a hard road.
 You’re not going to see results overnight.
 Weeks will go by and you’ll hear only crickets.
 You’ll wonder if it’s worth it.
 Comments and followers will be few and far between (if there at all).
 You won’t make a penny for months.
 Believe me, it’s normal.
 So normal.
 Nine out of ten bloggers have been there.
 I certainly have.
 Just keep going.

 18. As a new blogger, you’ve got one HUGE advantage

 I know we all want to be a lot further down the road than we are, but you are where you are, so embrace it.
 Don’t get caught up in having everything “just so” or making sure everything is “just right.”

 Sure, you could focus on the fact that you don’t have a lot of followers at the beginning.
 Or you could focus on the fact that you have a lot of freedom.

-If you want to make money with your blog, be sure to do these things before you start.
+If you want to make money with your blog, be sure to read How to Start an Online Business.
 And don’t forget to check out the Contents page for a handy list of all the articles on this site organized by topic.